Using the Canon R5 with EF Lenses

 This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links at no cost to you.
 Please read my disclosure for more info.

 Wondering if you can pair your Canon R5 with EF lenses?
 Absolutely, you can!
 The Canon R5 primarily uses the RF mount, tailored for its mirrorless system.
 However, for those of us transitioning from older Canon DSLRs with a collection of EF lenses, there’s a straightforward solution.
 Just grab an EF-EOS R adapter, and you’re good to go.
-This adapter acts as a bridge, letting you use any EF lens with the R5 seamlessly
+This adapter acts as a bridge, letting you use any EF lens with the R5 seamlessly.

 Canon R5 with EF Lenses